 An Introduction to Photometry Using Maxim DL

-This page is a detailed, step by step, instruction and tutorial set to help demystify the process behind using Maxim DL to extract photometric light curves from a series of image.
+This page is a detailed, step by step, instruction and tutorial set to help demystify the process behind using Maxim DL to extract photometric light curves from a series of images.
 This tutorial assumes that the images are not yet calibrated, but does assume that a method for image calibration is at least partially understood.
 The page contains both general instructions for Maxim DL photometry as well as an actual tutorial with downloadable practice images.

 Calibration